Editor’s Note: An interesting take on that first wilderness trek.

 7. Eye Mask and Ear Plugs

 If you’ve ever had annoying roommates, you know how godly these items are.
 Because chances are you are not going alone on this trip, you will have to endure other people’s habits.
-Some may be snorers, cough very loud or just chat until very late.
+Some may be snorers, cough very loud, or just chat until very late.
 You need proper rest, so make sure you bring these items and you’ll sleep like a baby.

 8. Toilet Paper and Wet Wipes

 Oh, how you’re going to miss your bathroom.
-Sadly, not all public restrooms have toilet papers, so you’re going to need some, should you be lucky enough to even find one in the first place.
+Sadly, not all public restrooms have toilet paper, so you’re going to need some, should you be lucky enough to even find one in the first place.